 You may have to fast (not eat or drink) for a certain period of time before taking a ketones in urine test.
-Ask your health care provider if you need to fast or do any other type of preparation before your test.
+Ask your provider if you need to fast or do any other type of preparation before your test.

 Are there any risks to the test?